 Key Stage 5

-We aim to enhance all students' musical performance, analytical and compositional skills by utilizing our excellent Music Department facilities.
-We challenge students with many practical tasks using a wide range of instruments and by studying music from a broad spectrum of cultures.
+We aim to enhance all students’ musical performance, analytical and compositional skills by utilising our excellent Music Department facilities.
+We challenge students with many practical tasks using various instruments and studying music from a broad spectrum of cultures.
 Our firm belief is that all students have musical potential.
 Even those who do not choose to follow a career in music can develop practical cross-curricular skills, such as coordination and teamwork.

-Outside of the curriculum, students are encouraged to participate in ensembles and perform in events such as the House Music Competition and School Recitals, helping develop their sense of community and their ability to become comfortable performing in front of an audience.
+Outside the curriculum, students are encouraged to participate in ensembles.
+They perform in events such as the House Music Competition and School Recitals, helping develop their sense of community and ability to perform comfortably in front of an audience.

 Key Stage 3